 Parity Bonds.
 The Bonds will be on a parity with the Parity Bonds with respect to the Net Revenues of the System.
-The covenants and agreements of the City contained in the Bond Ordinance and in the Bonds shall be for the equal benefit, protection and security of the legal owners of any or all of the Bonds, all of which shall be of equal rank and without preference or priority of one Bond over any other Bond in the application of the funds pledged to the payment of the principal of and the interest on the Bonds, or otherwise, except as to rate of interest, date of maturity and right of prior redemption as provided in the Bond Ordinance.
+The covenants and agreements of the City contained in the Bond Ordinance and in the Bonds shall be for the equal benefit, protection and security of the legal owners of any or all of the Bonds, all of which Bonds shall be of equal rank and without preference or priority of one Bond over any other Bond in the application of the funds pledged to the payment of the principal of and the interest on the Bonds, or otherwise, except as to rate of interest, date of maturity and right of prior redemption as provided in the Bond Ordinance.
 The Bonds shall stand on a parity and be equally and ratably secured with respect to the payment of principal and interest from the net income and revenues derived from the operation of the System and in all other respects with the Parity Bonds.
-The Bonds shall not have any priority with respect to the payment of principal or interest from said net income and revenues or otherwise over any Parity Bonds and any Parity Bonds shall not have any priority with respect to the payment of principal or interest from said net income and revenues or otherwise over any Parity Bonds and any Parity Bonds shall not have any priority with respect to the payment of principal or interest from said net income and revenues or otherwise over any Parity Bonds and any Parity Bonds shall not have any priority with respect to the payment of principal or interest from said net income and revenues or otherwise over any Parity Bonds and any Parity Bonds shall not have any priority with respect to the Bonds shall not have any priority with respect to the payment of principal or interest from said net income and revenues or otherwise over the Bonds.
+The Bonds shall not have any priority with respect to the payment of principal or interest from said net income and revenues or otherwise over any Parity Bonds and any Parity Bonds shall not have any priority with respect to the payment of principal or interest from said net income and revenues or otherwise over the Bonds.

 Debt Service Reserve Fund.
-The Bond Ordinance creates a 2019B Bond Reserve Account that will be funded in the amount of the 2019B Reserve Requirement when the Bonds are issued.
-The 2019B Reserve Requirement shall be redetermined at the beginning of each Fiscal Year and shall be the lesser of the 2019B Reserve Requirement for the prior Fiscal Year or the maximum principal and interest coming due, whether at maturity or upon mandatory redemption on the Bonds during such Fiscal Year or any subsequent Fiscal Year.
-The City may provide, in lieu of any amounts required to be on deposit in the 2019B Bond Reserve Account, a bond insurance policy in favor of the Paying Agent issued by an insurance company rated (at the time of issuance of such policy) in one of the two highest rating categories by one of the Rating Agencies and sufficient to provide to the Bondowners the amounts that would otherwise have been on deposit in the 2019B Bond Reserve Account at the times the Bondowners would have otherwise received such amounts.
+The Bond Ordinance creates a 2023A Bond Reserve Account that will be funded in the amount of \$ when the Bonds are issued.
+The 2023A Reserve Requirement shall be redetermined at the beginning of each Fiscal Year and shall be the lesser of the 2023A Reserve Requirement for the prior Fiscal Year or the maximum principal and interest coming due, whether at maturity or upon mandatory redemption on the Bonds during such Fiscal Year or any subsequent Fiscal Year.
+The City may provide, in lieu of any amounts required to be on deposit in the 2023A Bond Reserve Account, a bond insurance policy in favor of the Paying Agent issued by an insurance company rated (at the time of issuance of such policy) in one of the two highest rating categories by one of the Rating Agencies and sufficient to provide to the Bondowners the amounts that would otherwise have been on deposit in the 2023A Bond Reserve Account at the times the Bondowners would have otherwise received such amounts.